yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 06/2024 I gave an invited talk and participated a panel discussion at the 1st International Conference on Robust Argumentation Machines ([RATIO24](https://ratio-conference.net/)).

 - 05/2024 Three long papers have been accepted at ACL 2024 Main Conference.

 - 05/2024 We have released a massive meta-evaluation benchmark called [Holmes](https://holmes-benchmark.github.io/home/) to evaluate internal embeddings for more than 50 LLMs across 200 datasets, covering a wide range of linguistic competences.